Aditya-1301/ID1018-Programming-1/Mandatory Assignments/README.md

 # Mandatory Assignments

-Here I provide a small description of each Mandatory Assignment and I have provided the assignment pdf for each assignment in it's respective directory as well if someone is interested in more information.
+Here I provide a small description of each Mandatory Assignment and I have provided the assignment PDF for each assignment in it's respective directory as well if someone is interested in more information.

 ## Assignment 1